yana-yelnikova/Silver_Screen/README.md

 # Silver Screen Cinema Efficiency Analysis (dbt Project)

+## 🎯 Business Problem
+Entertainment Company "Silver Screen" acquired a chain of three movie theaters in New Jersey and needs to analyze the efficiency of these locations.
+The key challenge is that data comes from disparate, poorly formatted sources, making it impossible to get a unified view of performance.

 This project is an ELT pipeline built on dbt to analyze data from the 'Silver Screen' cinema chain.
 The project's goal is to clean and unify data from various sources and create a single analytical data mart to assess the profitability of movies across different locations.

 ## Tech Stack